n-hop/bats-documentation/README.md

 - **Conclusion of latency evaluation**:

-  - 1. At no packet loss scenario, BATS protocol has slightly higher latency than TCP and KCP, this can be optimized in the future version of the BATS protocol;
+  - 1. In no packet loss scenario, BATS protocol has slightly higher latency than TCP and KCP, this can be optimized in the future version of the BATS protocol;
-  - 2. At 2% packet loss scenario and large message size, BATS protocol has the lowest latency and stable latency; it can improve the quality of the real-time video streaming;
+  - 2. In 2% packet loss scenario and large message size, BATS protocol has the lowest latency and stable latency; it can improve the quality of the real-time video streaming;
-  - 3. At 2% packet loss scenario and small message size, BATS protocol still performs far better than others.
+  - 3. In 2% packet loss scenario and small message size, BATS protocol still performs far better than others.